-The 2010 World Cup finalists did not have an easy evening, but three goals after the interval eventually helped them to victoryNetherlands have recorded a 3-0 win over Estonia in Friday evening's 2014 World Cup qualifier at the Amsterdam ArenA.
+The 2010 World Cup finalist did not have an easy evening, but three goals after the interval eventually helped the team to victory.

 Louis van Gaal's men were unable to break the deadlock before the break, but Rafael van der Vaart gifted Holland the lead only minutes into the second half.
-Oranje continued to dominate after the opener and Robin van Persie eventually made it two, before Ruben Schaken secured the points.
+Oranje continued to dominate after the opener and Robin van Persie eventually made it two, before Ruben Schaken put the match to bed.

 The home side started the match with attacking intentions, yet struggled to create any chances of note early in the game as Estonia defended well.
 Wesley Sneijder tried his luck from long range twice, but his first attempt went over the crossbar while his second shot lacked power.